 Dive into this topic by watching the video, followed by key concepts below:

-When assembling teams (or people to consult) for maximum cognitive diversity, it pays to think like a Hollywood director:
+When assembling teams for maximum cognitive diversity, it pays to think like a Hollywood director:

-Directors don’t “cast” only the actors with the best GPAs from Harvard.
-They cast the group of people who will bring out the most in the roles and in each other.
+Directors don’t just cast the actors with the best GPAs from Harvard.
+They cast the group of people who will bring out the most in their roles and in each other for each specific project.

-This often means that the most helpful people to include are not the most accomplished, not the usual suspects, and certainly not the people who remind you of yourself.
+The most helpful people to “cast” on a particular project may not be most accomplished.
+They may not be the usual suspects.
+And they may certainly not be the people who remind you of yourself.
+That’s okay!